Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 <div class="flex-1 m-l-2">

-- This ER diagram contains four entities: "Course", "CourseInstance", "Teacher" and "Student"
+- This entity-relationship diagram contains four entities: "Course", "CourseInstance", "Teacher" and "Student"
 - Entities are visualized as boxes and entity's attributes are listed inside the box and **primary key is underlined**
 - Relationships are visualized as lines between the entity boxes
 - Relationship specifies the number of instances of one entity that can be associated with instances of another and optionally a description of the relationship